Clean Label Ideas for Bakers

-Afterwards, I was contacted by Monica Ginsburg and the great team from Imagination Publishing in Chicago to talk more about clean-label trends in Bakery and how retail bakers can take advantage of these trends with their regular customers.
-We talked indepth about what consumers are looking for when they shop for fresh and processed baked goods and how retail bakers can use these insights to help build customer loyalty and sales of “on-trend” products.
+Afterwards, I was contacted by Monica Ginsburg and the great team from Imagination Publishing in Chicago to talk more about clean-label trends in baking and how retail bakers can take advantage of these trends with their regular customers.
+We discussed in depth what consumers are looking for when they shop for fresh and processed baked goods and how retail bakers can use these insights to help build customer loyalty and sales of “on-trend” products.

-Monica and the Imagination team turned our conversation into a great piece on how bakers can successfully use these clean-label trends.
+Monica and the Imagination team turned our conversation into a great piece on how bakers can use these clean-label trends successfully.
 Their article on appealing to health resolutions in bakery is now featured on the Dawn Foods website here.

 Capitalize on Health-Minded Resolutions